Australian Market and Social Research Society Limited: Brief history

 The Australian market research industry first began to gather momentum in the 1930s.
-The first Australian commercial service providers were founded the late 1930s and early 1940s.
+The first Australian commercial service providers were founded in the late 1930s and early 1940s.
 Early industry pioneers were Sylvia Ashby who founded Ashby Research Services in 1936; Roy Morgan who became the Managing Director of Australian Public Opinion Polls in 1941; George Anderson who founded Analysis of Broadcasting in 1944 and Bill McNair who founded McNair Survey Pty Ltd in 1944.
-In the post-war economic boom conditions, demand for research services grew, and Australia became an attractive proposition for international market research companies who began establishing branches in Australia.
+In the post-war economic boom conditions, demand for research services grew, and Australia became an attractive proposition for international market research companies that began establishing branches in Australia.
 For instance, AC Nielsen opened an Australian office in 1948.

-The market research industry matured in the post-war years as research practitioners tapped into sophisticated scientific methods; statistics, probability sampling and the emergence of predictive statistics in polling.
+The market research industry matured in the post-war years as research practitioners tapped into sophisticated scientific methods; statistics, probability sampling, and the emergence of predictive statistics in polling.
 Market researchers, themselves, contributed to methodological advances, devising experimental techniques for measuring radio and television audiences and began to explore new qualitative research techniques such as motivational research.
-It was in this climate that the market research industry began to position itself as a distinct discipline, separate from general marketing, and began to form its own dedicated professional associations.
+In this climate, the market research industry began to position itself as a distinct discipline, separate from general marketing, and began to form dedicated professional associations.

-The Market Research Society of Victoria was founded in August 1955 and it evolved into the national organisation in 1960.
-Following the formation of a New South Wales division in 1959, a Federal Council was established to coordinate the activities of the two states and the Society's name was changed to the Market Research Society of Australia (MRSA) to reflect its broader geographic coverage.
-Branches were formed in other Australian states; including South Australia (1960), Western Australia (1969) and Queensland (1975).
-The first Code of Professional Behaviour was adopted in 1963 and Australia's first text book dedicated to market research, Introduction to Market Analysis, was published by the Market Research Society of Australia (Victorian Division) in 1964.
+The Market Research Society of Victoria was founded in August 1955 and it evolved into a national organisation in 1960.
+Following the formation of a New South Wales division in 1959, a Federal Council was established to coordinate the activities of the two states, and the Society's name was changed to the Market Research Society of Australia (MRSA) to reflect its broader geographic coverage.
+Branches were formed in other Australian states; including South Australia (1960), Western Australia (1969), and Queensland (1975).
+The first Code of Professional Behaviour was adopted in 1963 and Australia's first textbook dedicated to market research, Introduction to Market Analysis, was published by the Market Research Society of Australia (Victorian Division) in 1964.
 The society changed its name from the Market Research Society of Australia (MRSA) to the Australian Social and Market Research Society (AMSRS) in 2004.

 Membership

 The Australian Market and Social Research Society (AMSRS) has 2,100 individual professional researchers as members.
-Its partner organisation, the Association of Market and Social Research Organisations (AMSRO) which represents market and social research organisations, has 90 member organisations, accounting for approximately 75 per cent of the industry's employment.
+Its partner organisation, the Association of Market and Social Research Organisations (AMSRO) which represents market and social research organisations, has 90 member organisations, accounting for approximately 75 percent of the industry's employment.
 The market research industry turns over approximately $750 million annually and employs more than 10,000 equivalent full-time personnel (EFTs) in Australia, including 4,100 full-time professionals.
 In 2016, the AMSRS and AMSRO commenced negotiations to merge the two organisations, allowing the industry to speak with a 'single voice'.